ChainMovers/suibase/docs/src/helpers.md

 :::

-#### Example 3: Which URL should be used right now for localnet?
+#### Example 3: Which URL should be used right now for testnet?
-Suibase monitor RPC health of multiple fullnode and return the best URL to use.
+Suibase monitor RPC health of multiple servers and return the best URL to use.

 ::: code-tabs